Our expertise

 Rational drug design

-Using and combining information obtained by ligand and structure based drug discovery as well as molecular dynamics simulations, we perform lead optimization and rational drug design.
+By integrating insights from both ligand-based and structure-based drug discovery approaches, along with molecular dynamics simulations, we perform lead optimization and rational drug design.

 Target identification of newly synthesized organic compounds